dart-lang/site-www/src/content/language/constructors.md

 }
 ```

-:::note
+:::warning
-Factory constructors have no access to `this`.
+Factory constructors can't access to `this`.
 :::

 Invoke a factory constructor just like you would any other constructor: